johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

 I learn the most about a technology when I'm using it to build something.
 It so happens that I have an aunt that's a nun, and long ago she persuaded me to build her convent a website.
 I'm a good nephew and I complied.
 Since that time I've been merrily overengineering it for fun and non-profit.

-My aunts website is a node app that is containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
-Given that it is already in a container, this makes it a great candidate for porting to Azure Container Apps.
+My aunts website is a pretty vanilla node app.
+Significantly it is already containerised and runs on [Azure App Service Web App for Containers](https://azure.microsoft.com/en-gb/services/app-service/containers/).
+Given it lives in the context of a container, this makes it a great candidate for porting to Azure Container Apps.

 So that's what we'll do in this post.
-But where I'm building and deploying my aunt's container, you could equally be substituting your own.
+But where I'm building and deploying my aunt's container, you could equally be substituting your own; with some minimal changes.

 ## Bicep